 While these articles are fun to read, they’re not always helpful when you’re in a totally different pay bracket.
 When putting away a couple of hundred dollars – or even just $50 – would be great.

-In this post, we’re going to take a look at the MAJOR benefits budgeting can bring when trying to save money on a low income – and some must-do tips to start spending less and creating better budget habits now.
+In this post, we’re going to take a look at the MAJOR benefits budgeting can bring when trying to save money on a low income – and the BEST must-do tips I’ve found online to start spending less and creating better budget habits now.